Skip to main content

 How To Hire a Process Server?

-Before you hire someone to serve papers, you need to understand the steps to take and factors to consider to make sure they serve your documents correctly.
+Before you hire someone to serve papers, you need to understand the steps to take and the factors to consider to ensure they serve your documents correctly.
 These key steps include:

-Find a qualified process server.
-You can ask for recommendations from other lawyers or law firms, or use directories such as the National Association of Professional Process Server (NAPPS).
+3. Find a qualified process server.
+You can ask for recommendations from other lawyers or law firms, or use directories such as the National Association of Professional Process Servers (NAPPS).

-Assess the process server to be sure they suit your needs.
+4. Assess the process server to be certain they suit your needs.
 Ask about their experience in serving the type of documents you want to serve.
-Additionally, check if the process server is legitimate.
-One way to do that is to find out if they are certified or licensed if it’s required in the region you’re serving.
+Additionally, verify if the process server is legitimate.
+One way to do that is to find out if they are certified or licensed, if it’s required in the region you’re serving.

-Confirm their pricing.
-It might be best to compare quotes from multiple servers.
+5. Confirm their pricing.
+It is best to compare quotes from multiple servers.
 Remember to consider additional costs such as mileage and documentation fees.
-In addition, crosscheck to be sure there are no hidden fees.
+In addition, cross-check to be sure there are no hidden fees.

-If your process service is urgent, check that the process server offers express delivery options such as rush service or same-day delivery.
+6. If your process service is time-sensitive, verify that the process server offers express delivery options such as rush service or 24-Hour Delivery.

-Based on your assessments, choose a process server and provide the documents.
-It’s advisable to provide clear instructions and mention any requirement that is noteworthy.
+7. Based on your assessments, choose a process server and provide the documents.
+It’s advisable to provide clear instructions and mention any noteworthy requirement.
 Moreover, maintain communication with the process server to keep track of where the documents are at every point.
 After the service, do well to collect your proof of service for reference purposes.

 The average cost of hiring a process server in California ranges from $40 to $200.
 However, the exact amount depends on various factors such as the location of the recipient, the nature of the document to be served, the urgency of the delivery, etc.